Last Updated on January 20, 2023

 Many farms offer carts/baskets for picking at an additional cost, but feel free to bring your own basket!

 Strawberries can also go bad quickly.
-When you bring them home, be sure to wash them only before you intend to eat them.
-Washing strawberries and then storing them may cause them to break down faster.
+When you bring them home, wash them only before you intend to eat them.
+Washing strawberries and storing them may cause them to break down faster.

-You can also visually plan a visit with our map created via Google Maps.
+You can also visually plan a visit to these strawberry farms in NC with this map created via Google Maps.

 Read More: The NC Tripping North Carolina Travel Map